ASSERT-KTH/drr/README.md

 Before running the command, you may want to check [original DiffTGen repository](https://github.com/qixin5/DiffTGen)
 ```
 cd DiffTGen
+ant compile
-./runDrr.py
+./runDrr.py D_incorrect difftgen_path
 ```
 If you want to run other patches on DiffTGen, you may want to use our script ```drr/configpatches.py``` to setup the DiffTGen required delta and oracle information.
+Take a look of the demo: